cosmos/ibc/spec/app/ics-029-fee-payment/README.md

     }

-    // if channel is incentivized, wrap the acknowledgement with forward relayer and return marshalled bytes if channel.Incentivized {
+    // if channel is incentivized, wrap the acknowledgement with forward relayer and return marshalled bytes
     // constructIncentivizedAck takes the app-specific acknowledgement and receive-packet relayer (forward relayer)
     // and constructs the incentivized acknowledgement struct with the forward relayer and app-specific acknowledgement embedded. ack = constructIncentivizedAck(app_acknowledgment, relayer)
     return marshal(ack)
 }
-    // otherwise just return the raw app acknowledgment. return app_acknowledgement
-}

 function onAcknowledgePacket(packet: Packet, acknowledgement: bytes, relayer: string) {
-    if channel.Incentivized {
     // If incentivization is enabled, then the acknowledgement
     // is a marshalled struct containing the forward relayer address as  a string (called forward_relayer),
     // and the raw acknowledgement bytes returned by the counterparty application module (called app_ack).

     // get the forward relayer from the acknowledgement
     // and pay fees to forward and reverse relayers.
     // reverse_relayer is submitter of acknowledgement message
     // provided in function arguments
     // NOTE: Fee may be zero
     ack = unmarshal(acknowledgement)
     forward_relayer = getForwardRelayer(ack)
     PayFee(packet, forward_relayer, relayer)

     // unwrap the raw acknowledgement bytes sent by counterparty application and pass it to the application callback. app_ack = getAppAcknowledgement(acknowledgement)
-    } else {
-        // If incentivization is not enabled, then the acknowledgement is just the raw
-        // acknowledgement bytes returned by application, so we can pass it through directly. app_ack = acknowledgement
-    }

     app.OnAcknowledgePacket(packet, app_ack, relayer)
 }

 function onTimeoutPacket(packet: Packet, relayer: string) {
-    if channel.Incentivized {
     // get the timeout relayer from function arguments
     // and pay timeout fee.
     // NOTE: Fee may be zero
     PayTimeoutFee(packet, relayer)
-    }
     app.OnTimeoutPacket(packet, relayer)
 }

 function onTimeoutPacketClose(packet: Packet, relayer: string) {
-if channel.Incentivized {
     // get the timeout relayer from function arguments
     // and pay timeout fee.
     // NOTE: Fee may be zero
     PayTimeoutFee(packet, relayer)
-    }
     app.onTimeoutPacketClose(packet, relayer)
 }